USS Constitution: Constitution vs. Guerriere

-A frigate was sighted on 19 August and subsequently determined to be HMS Guerriere (38) with the words "Not The Little Belt" painted on her foretopsail.
+A frigate was sighted on 19 August and subsequently determined to be HMS Guerriere (38) under Captain James Dacres with the words "Not The Little Belt" painted on her foretopsail.
 Guerriere opened fire upon entering range of Constitution, doing little damage.
 After a few exchanges of cannon fire between the ships, Captain Hull maneuvered Constitution into an advantageous position within 25 yd of Guerriere.
 He then ordered a full double-loaded broadside of grape and round shot, which took out Guerriere's mizzenmast.
 Guerriere's maneuverability decreased with her mizzenmast dragging in the water, and she collided with Constitution, entangling her bowsprit in Constitution's mizzen rigging.
 This left only Guerriere's bow guns capable of effective fire.
 Hull's cabin caught fire from the shots, but it was quickly extinguished.
-With the ships locked together, both captains ordered boarding parties into action, but the sea was heavy and neither party was able to board the opposing ship.
+With the ships locked together, both Hull and Dacres ordered boarding parties into action, but the sea was heavy and neither party was able to board the opposing ship.

 At one point, the two ships rotated together counter-clockwise, with Constitution continuing to fire broadsides.
 When the two ships pulled apart, the force of the bowsprit's extraction sent shock waves through Guerriere's rigging.
 Her foremast collapsed, and that brought the mainmast down shortly afterward.
 Guerriere was now a dismasted, unmanageable hulk with close to a third of her crew wounded or killed, while Constitution remained largely intact.
-The British surrendered.
+Dacres was eventually brought onto Constitution where he presented his sword to Hull as a sign of surrender, but Hull refused to accept it saying he could not accept the sword from a man who had fought so gallantly.